poiyomi/PoiyomiDocs/docs/shading/clear-coat.md

 How strong the low-angle reflective rim should affect the material.
 This is similar to Unity Standard's fresnel effect by default, but allows further control of how intense it should be.

+## Exposure Occlusion

+- `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 1.0`

+Controls how much to darken reflections for areas that are not receiving as much lighting, such as in shadowed areas.
+This matches similar behavior to Filamented-based shaders.

+This effect typically looks best when seen in VRC Light Volumes rather than Light Probes.

 ## Reflection Tint

 - `Type`: <PropertyIcon name="color" />**Color**